psycedelicAI/high-security-facility-concept/whitepaper/pages/06-zones-movement-and-custody.md

 One of the concept’s distinguishing ideas is that trust should often be interpreted through **sequential zone validation** rather than isolated access events.

-This means that legitimacy is strengthened or weakened not only by the current zone, but by the sequence through which that zone was reached.
+This means that legitimacy is strengthened or weakened not only by the current zone, but also by the sequence through which that zone was reached.

 A sequence may indicate: